JackOfDickson/Target_Practice_Trading/README.md

 ## MVP

-The locaol trader should be able to:
+The local trader should be able to:

 - View total current value.
 - View individual and total performance trends.